lucaspauker/lucaspauker.com/content/projects.md

 ## Lifta

-[Lifta](https://apps.apple.com/tr/app/lifta/id1644868249) is a free iOS app to track your lifting progress over time and display analytics about it.
+<a href="https://apps.apple.com/tr/app/lifta/id1644868249" target="_blank">Lifta</a> is a free iOS app to track your lifting progress over time and display analytics about it.
 With Lifta, you can:
 - Record workouts when you go to the gym
 - See your past workouts
 - See graphs of specific workouts and sets/reps over time